Microfluidics: Characteristics

-The behaviour of fluids at the microscale can differ from "macrofluidic" behaviour in that factors such as surface tension, energy dissipation, and fluidic resistance start to dominate the system.
+The behaviour of fluids at the microscale can differ from "macrofluidic" behaviour in that factors such as surface tension, energy dissipation, and fluidic resistance start to dominate the system, as opposed to inertial effects.
 Microfluidics studies how these behaviours change, and how they can be worked around, or exploited for new uses.

 At small scales (channel size of around 100 nanometers to 500 micrometers) some unintuitive properties appear.
 In particular, the Reynolds number (which compares the effect of the momentum of a fluid to the effect of viscosity) can become very low.
 One consequence is co-flowing fluids do not necessarily mix in the traditional sense, as flow becomes laminar rather than turbulent; molecular transport between them must often be through diffusion.

 High specificity of chemical and physical properties (concentration, pH, temperature, shear force, etc.) can also be ensured resulting in more uniform reaction conditions and higher grade products in single and multi-step reactions.